Can I switch energy supplier if I owe money in the UK?

 • Rough annual usage (or an estimate—your bill helps)

-• If you know it: how much you owe and whether you have a repayment plan
+• If you know it: how much you owe, how old the debt is, and whether you have a repayment plan

 Start your comparison